leleliu008/xcpkg/README.md

 |`IPHONEOS_DEPLOYMENT_TARGET`|`clang` `clang++`|
 |`TARGET_ARCH`|`gmake`|

-## environment variables override by this software
+## environment variables overridden by this software

 |ENV|used by|
 |-|-|